 Now purchasing gives the rep the go ahead to process the order and it’s then forwarded to the warehouse.
 The warehouse, depending upon their workload, will package the item for shipment and set aside for pickup.
+To manage the distribution in the warehouse, a warehouse management system is used to support and optimize warehouse functionality and distribution center management.
 It could go out same day but if pickups have already occurred, it’ll be another business day until it gets picked up.
 This entire process could be anywhere from 2 – 5 business days.
 Remember that after all this, the item is just now leaving the warehouse.
 It could take up to two weeks, depending upon size and shipping method, to actually reach your customer.
 This isn’t looking pretty.
 In fact, it’s looking pretty ugly.

 There are certain instances where drop shipping can work in your favor or it very well might tip the scales towards a loss.
 I want to walk you through some products so you get an idea of what types of products will work best with this fulfillment method.